-Picking the best match from a 9-pixel neighborhood with a -12 to 26% adjustment for density uncertainty is a best-case scenario.
-To bound our errors, we also matched our modeled SWE values using three other scenarios that show higher errors: a) 9-pixel neighborhood, but with no adjustment for density uncertainty; b) an adjustment for density uncertainty but no use of a neighborhood; and c) no use of a neighborhood and no density adjustment.
+scenario.
+To bound our errors, we also matched our modeled SWE values using three other scenarios that show higher errors: (a) 9-pixel neighborhood, but with no adjustment for density uncertainty; (b) an adjustment for density uncertainty but no use of a neighborhood; and (c) no use of a neighborhood and no density adjustment.

 Examination of all 4 scenarios shows that the uncertainty in density is the largest source of error, as the inclusion of a neighborhood with uncertainty in density barely improves the error statistics (Table 4).
-In relative terms, the MAE ranges from 14% to 102% and the bias ranges from -53% to +41% when one of more sources of uncertainty are not accounted for.
+In relative terms, the MAE ranges from 14 to 102 % and the bias ranges from -53 to +41 % when one of more sources of uncertainty are not accounted for.
 These uncertainties are inherent when using snow depth point measurements to verify SWE estimates for 0.5 km pixels.
 The finding that uncertainty in density accounts for most of the error only reaffirms the need for in situ SWE measurements in the region.
-Nonetheless, these FOCUS measurements are the only in situ snow measurements accessible to us and likely available to anyone.
+Nonetheless, these AKAH measurements are the only in situ snow measurements accessible to us and thus likely available to anyone.
 Especially with the sources of uncertainty accounted for, the agreement of these in situ measurements with our reconstructed SWE values and the lack of bias in our modeled values are encouraging.